StardustXR/website/docs/01-get-started/03-setup-openxr.md

 # SteamVR

-If you'd like to use SteamVR, head on over to [https://lvra.gitlab.io/docs/steamvr/](https://lvra.gitlab.io/docs/steamvr/), although it is not the recommended way to use VR within Linux due to current poor support.
+If you'd like to use SteamVR, head over to [https://lvra.gitlab.io/docs/steamvr/](https://lvra.gitlab.io/docs/steamvr/), although it is not the recommended way to use VR within Linux due to poor support.